-Minor Wash: A surface watercourse (swale, ditch, etc.) that is too small to meet the definition of a Natural Wash.
+Minor Wash: A surface watercourse (swale, ditch, etc.) too small to meet the definition of a Natural Wash.

-Natural Wash: A natural conveyance watercourse at least two feet deep from the top of the bank, and measuring at least five feet wide at the top of the bank10 square feet in cross sectional area.
+Natural Wash: A natural watercourse at least two feet deep from the top of the bank and measuring at least five feet wide at the top of the bank.

-New Development: Any improvements requiring Town approval or a special use permit (SUP), including residential,and-mixed-use subdivisions, commercial properties, churches and other institutions.
+New Development: Any improvements requiring town approval or a Special Use Permit (SUP), including residential and commercial development, churches and other institutions.

-Post Ddevelopment Calculation: A calculation which represents the stormwater runoff condition predicted in of the evaluated area of disturbance after the intended revisions, including improvements with impervious and pervious surfaces.
+Post Development Calculation: A calculation representing the stormwater runoff conditions predicted in the area of disturbance after intended revisions, including impervious and pervious surfaces.

-Pre dDevelopment Calculation: A calculation which represents the stormwater runoff condition inof the evaluated area as it would have existed prior to any development on the site.that existed prior to the revisions shown in the Post Development calculation.
-Utilize slopes, soil types and runoff coefficients consistent with area predevelopment conditions.
+Pre Development Calculation: A calculation representing stormwater runoff conditions in the evaluated area as would have existed prior to any site development.
+Utilizes slopes, soil types and runoff coefficients consistent with the area's predevelopment conditions.

-Pre vs. Post Calculation: A calculation which represents the change in condition of the evaluated area from its current state.
+Pre vs. Post Calculation: A calculation representing the change in condition of the evaluated area from its current state.

-Primary Habitable Structure: A primary structure located on a property that is acceptable for occupancy under current zoning, subject to a Certificate of Occupancy.
+Habitable Structure: A structure located on a property acceptable for occupancy under current zoning, subject to a Certificate of Occupancy.

-First Flush: The volume of stormwater created by the first 0.5 inches of direct runoff from a storm event. -Normally, this minimum level of control is met by following the Town's retention requirement.
+First Flush: The volume of stormwater created by the first 0.5 inches of direct runoff from a storm event.
+Normally, this minimum level of control is met by following the Town's retention requirement.

-Single Family Home: Either a A-new residence or a remodel of an existing residence that exceeds \$500,000 in construction cost.
+Single Family Home: A new residence or a remodel of an existing residence that exceeds \$500,000 in construction cost.

-Storm Drainage Facilities Agreement (SEDASDFA): An agreement, thatwhich shall berecorded with the Maricopa County RecorderTown Engineer prior to issuing a Certificate of Occupancy upon site plan approval, which obligates the land owner and successors to maintain on site storm drainage facilitiesthem__in perpetuity.
-The Engineer shall place on the approved plans the location, size and design volume of all retention basins, and conveyances, as well asnd a statement that requires basins to drain in a maximum of 36 hours, on the recorded plans.
+Storm Drainage Facilities Agreement (SDFA): An agreement, which shall be recorded with the Maricopa County Recorder prior to Certificate of Occupancy issuance, obliging the land owner and successors to maintain on-site storm drainage facilities in perpetuity.
+On recorded plans, the Engineer shall place the location, size and design volume of all retention basins and conveyances, as well as a statement requiring basins to drain in a maximum of 36 hours.